StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: Experiment

 \subsection{Experimental Setup}

-The results are evaluated on seven real-world datasets \citep{kipf2016semi, velivckovic2018deep, zhu2021gca, hu2020ogb}, Cora, Citeseer, Pubmed, Amazon Computers, Amazon Photo, Ogbn-Arixv and Ogbn-Products.
+The results are evaluated on night real-world datasets \citep{kipf2016semi, velivckovic2018deep, zhu2021gca, hu2020ogb}, Cora, Citeseer, Pubmed, Amazon Computers, Amazon Photo, Ogbn-Arixv, Ogbn-Products and Ogbn-Papers100M.
 On small-scale datasets, including Cora, Citeseer, Pubmed, Amazon Photo and Computers, performance is evaluated on random splits.
 We randomly select 20 labeled nodes per class for training, while the remaining nodes are used for testing.
 All results on small-scale datasets are averaged over 50 runs, and standard deviations are reported.
-For Ogbn-Arixv and Ogbn-Products, we use fixed data splits as in previous studies \cite{hu2020ogb}.
-More detailed statistics of the seven datasets are summarized in the Appendix \ref{sec:details}.
+For Ogbn-Arixv, Ogbn-Products and Ogbn-Papers100M, we use fixed data splits as in previous studies \cite{hu2020ogb}.
+More detailed statistics of the night datasets are summarized in the Appendix \ref{sec:details}.

 We use \ourmodel~to train two representative single-view GCL models, SCE \citep{zhang2020sce} and COLES \citep{zhu2021coles}, and two representative multi-view GCL models, GRACE \citep{zhu2020grace} and CCA-SSG \citep{zhang2021ccassg}.
 To demonstrate the effectiveness of \ourmodel, we compare the classification performance of the original models and \ourmodel~trained models on small-scale datasets.
 For scalability on large graphs, we compare \ourmodel~with three scalable training methods (i.e., Cluster-GCN \citep{chiang2019cluster}, Graphsaint \citep{zeng2020graphsaint} and Graphzoom \citep{deng2019graphzoom}).
 For all the models, the learned representations are evaluated by classifiers under the same settings.